blitline-dev/blitline-dev.github.io/articles/deduping.md

 Identifying duplicate images is important for any company that handles uploaded images.
 If you are a social website or a commerce mobile app, you need to be able to identify duplicate images to help keep you site clean and functional.
 <br/>

-It's not enough to simply look at filename or exif data.
+It's not enough to simply look at filename or EXIF data.
 You want to identify if an image 'looks' like another image, and even if it's cropped or re-encoded to another image format,  to be able to identify it.
 <br/>

 To do this, companies use a process called 'perceptual hashing' or phash.
 This process breaks down visual elements of an image into effectively bit grid that looks something like this: